-Italy’s right-wing leader Silvio Berlusconi accused the incumbent prime minister Mario Monti of dragging Italy into recession by toeing to the German line on austerity policies.
+Italy’s former prime minister, Silvio Berlusconi, has accused his successor, Mario Monti, of dragging Italy into recession by toeing the German line on austerity.

 I was one of the two, three most influential leaders in the European Council [but] I continuously opposed German proposals and demands.
 I said “no” when Mrs Merkel was demanding that Greece suffered cuts which, in my opinion, would have brought Greece — as it then happened — almost to civil war. […] I said “no” to the fiscal pact and I even used the veto to flag up that Italy could not commit to reducing its debt by €50 billion per year.

-Whereas Monti’s arrival was met with cautious optimism at home and in Europe, Italians’ patience soon wore thin.
+Whereas Monti’s arrival was met with cautious optimism at home and in Europe, Italians’ patience has worn thin.

-Voters delivered another blow to Monti’s reform agenda in May when Il Popolo della Libertà, which supported his government, was decimated in local elections.
-The Partito Democratico also slipped in the polls but mildly.
+Voters delivered another blow to Monti’s reform agenda in May, when Berlusconi’s party, which supported his government, was decimated in local elections.

-Conservative parliamentarians started to complain that Monti wasn’t doing enough to rein in the power of the Italian trade unions.
-Party chief Angelino Alfano particularly cited the tepid labor market reforms before the weekend as a reason to pull the plug on the technocratic experiment, along with a collapse in home sales and raised taxes.
+Conservative parliamentarians started to complain that Monti wasn’t doing enough to rein in the power of the trade unions.
+Party chief Angelino Alfano cited the tepid labor reforms as reason for pulling the plug on the technocratic experiment, along with a collapse in home sales and raised taxes.

 Five Star menace